elastic/ecctl/docs/ecctl_deployment_search.md

 ### Options

 ```
+  -a, --all-matches   Uses a cursor to return all matches of the query (ignoring the size in the query).
+This can be used to query more than 10k results.
   -f, --file string   JSON file that contains JSON-style domain-specific language query
   -h, --help          help for search
 ```